Skip to Content

 If your application is refused, you’ll receive a refusal notice explaining the reasons.
 Depending on your location and circumstances, you may have review or re-application options, but these can be complex and time-sensitive.

-If you’re serious about studying in Australia, it’s worth getting the course choice, Genuine Student explanation and financial evidence right from the start.
+If you're planning to study in Australia, getting your course choice, Genuine Student explanation and financial evidence right from the start is key.